genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/02_web-training-day2.md

 As you can see in the `insertOrder` code, we are importing `Connect` from `@genesislcap/foundation-comms`, which is Genesis core communication system with the server.
 :::info full flexibility
 You can use the foundation-comms in any modern web app, based on FAST or not.
 This gives you full flexibility on how to interact with the server without, necessarily, relying on the UI components provided.

+Alternatively, you could use any HTTP client to access the server resources as they are exposed as HTTP endpoints as well.
+However, we strongly encourage the use of Foundation Comms as it handles things like the web socket connection, authentication and authorization, data subscription and so on.
 :::

 One of the key objects provided by the Foundation Comms is the `Connect` object whose main methods are: